 First, don’t pressure your child.
 Just like any other activities, just like I talk about in my 52 Weeks of Sensory program, don’t force toddlers to help you cook.
 This can lead to negative associations with being in the kitchen and can backfire in the long run.

 This post contains affiliate links.
 As an Amazon associate, I earn from qualifying purchases.
 See my disclosure.

-2. Start with something super simple
+2. Start with something super simple or fun

 I got my son interested in cooking by asking him if he wants a snack.
 When he said “YES!”
 I asked him to come help me.
 All we did was cut up a cucumber and measure out some dried cranberries into a bowl.

 I praised him for his help and said “thank you for helping me cook!”

 I know, it’s not actual cooking that we did, but now he thinks that he cooked himself a snack all by himself and it was fun, easy, and super quick.
 And guess what – next time I went to make him snack, he was begging me to let me help him cook.